 Since 2004, a headboat at-sea sampling program has been implemented, where angler intercepts are conducted onboard headboats during fishing trips.
 Headboat sampling is only conducted along the Atlantic coast from Maine through Virginia.
-The remaining Atlantic and Gulf Coasts are covered by the separate Southeast Region Headboat Survey (Brennan, 2010) administered from the Beaufort North Carolina NOAA Laboratory.
-Prior to 2004, headboats and charter boats were combined into a charter/headboat fishing mode and sampled using the methods similar to those described in 2.1.5.
+The remaining Atlantic and Gulf Coasts are covered by the separate Southeast Region Headboat Survey (Brennan, 2010) administered from the NMFS Southeast Fisheries Science Center Beaufort Laboratory in North Carolina.
+Prior to 2004, headboats and charter boats were combined into a charter/headboat fishing mode and sampled using the methods similar to those described in section 2.1.5.
 However, analyses indicated that headboats were overrepresented compared to charter boats, and the two fishing modes were separated.

-A for-hire vessel directory, called the FHS directory, is used to create the headboat sample frame.
-This directory is continuously updated throughout the survey year, listing unique vessel identifiers (e.g. vessel name, registration, etc.) as well as contact information for vessel representatives.
+A for-hire vessel directory is used to create the headboat sample frame.
+This directory is continuously updated throughout the survey year, listing unique vessel identifiers (e.g., vessel name, registration, etc.) as well as contact information for vessel representatives.
 The headboat sample frame consists of all possible active vessel-day combinations within each month and coastal state.
 A PPSWOR procedure based on fishing pressures, similar to the process detailed in section 2.1.5, is used for the headboat sample selection.
-The only distinction is that the headboat fishing pressures are not the categories in Tables 1 and 2, but the average number of vessel-trips per sub-region, state, sub-state region, month and kind-of-day based on historical data.
+The only distinction is that the headboat fishing pressures are not the categories in Tables 1 and 2, but the average number of vessel trips per sub-region, state, sub-state region, month and kind-of-day based on historical data.

 A few headboat sampling protocols differ from the rest of the APAIS.
-Firstly, sampling onboard the boats allows discarded fish to be observed, identified and measured by APAIS samplers in addition to the harvested fish, whereas with site assignments only harvested fish can be sampled directly.
-Weights of discards are not collected, however, due to the high potential for inaccurate weight data while on a moving vessel at sea; weights are only collected from harvested species at the dock after the trip.
+First, sampling onboard the vessels allows released fish to be observed, identified and measured by APAIS samplers in addition to the harvested fish, whereas with site assignments only harvested fish can be sampled directly.
+Weights of released fish are not collected, however, due to the high potential for inaccurate weight data while on a moving vessel at sea; weights are only collected from harvested species at the dock after the trip.
 In addition, unlike site assignments, headboat assignments can be rescheduled if a boat cannot be sampled on the assigned date.
 Headboats can unpredictably cancel scheduled trips due to poor weather conditions or if there are too few customers to justify a trip, hence the need for some flexibility in assignments.
 In these scenarios, an alternate sampling date is scheduled within the same month and kind-of-day (weekday or weekend).
 Further, headboats take either full day or half-day (morning or afternoon) trips.
-If a headboat schedules more than one half-day trip on an assigned vessel-day, only one of those trips is sampled at random.
+If a headboat schedules more than one half-day trip on an assigned vessel day, only one of those trips is sampled at random.

-2.2 Imputation Methods for Missing Values
+2.2 Imputation Methods for Missing Weight and Length Values

-Several methods are used to address two missing data situations associated with individual fish lengths and weights collected during APAIS angler-trip intercepts.
+Several methods are used to address two missing data situations associated with individual fish lengths and weights collected during APAIS angler trip intercepts.
 In the first situation, either length or weight is recorded but not both.
 For these records, imputation is handled using a standard model for the length-weight relationship in fishes (Brodziak et al., 2012).
 In many cases, however, both length and weight are missing.
-In such scenarios, a mixture of hot deck (using data from the current survey year) and cold deck (using data from prior years) imputation is used to fill in missing values.
-Both of these techniques are well described in the statistical literature (e.g. Lessler and Kalsbeek 1992; Andridge and Little 2017; Wang 2003).
+In such scenarios, a mixture of hot deck (where missing values are replaced by values from a similar unit in the same dataset, e.g., from the same survey year) and cold deck (where missing values are replaced by values from a similar unit in a different dataset, e.g., from prior survey years) imputation is used to fill in missing values.
+Both of these techniques are well described in the statistical literature (Lessler and Kalsbeek, 1992; Andridge and Little, 2010; Wang, 2003).